Edward Lee Lamoureux, Ph.D.

 Rhetorical sensitivity in the corporate environment

-In Class: "Corporate rhetoric as organizational discourse."
+"Corporate rhetoric as organizational discourse."

 For class 4: Review E. Johanna Hartelius and Larry D. Browning.
 "The Application of Rhetorical Theory in Managerial Research: A Literature as summary with takeaway.